Achint-7/Customer-Churn-Prediction-Using-ML-for-Banking-Swiggy-Zomato/README.md

 ## Overview

-This project aims to address the critical business problem of customer churn in the banking sector.
+This project aims to address the critical business problem of customer churn in the Indian banking sector.
 We have developed a predictive model to identify potential churners and mitigate customer attrition.
 While this model is initially designed for a bank, it can be adapted to other sectors such as food delivery services like Swiggy and Zomato.

 ## Table of Contents